home-assistant/home-assistant.io/source/_integrations/owntracks.markdown

 ## Importing Owntracks waypoints as zones

 By default, any Owntracks user connected to Home Assistant can export their waypoint definitions (from the *Export - Export to Endpoint* menu item) which will then be translated to zone definitions in Home Assistant.
-The zones will be named `<user>-<device> - <waypoint name>`.
+The zones will be named `<user>-<device> - <region name>:<region uuid>`.
 This functionality can be controlled in 2 ways:

 1. The configuration variable `waypoints` can be set to `false` which will disable importing waypoints for all users.
 2. The configuration variable `waypoint_whitelist` can contain a list of users who are allowed to import waypoints.